 Impact of inflation on nominal GDP

-- As the nominal GDP is calculated at current market prices, the growth in the nominal GDP will indicate that there is a price rise instead of an increase in the amount of goods produced.
+- As the nominal GDP is calculated at current market prices, the growth in the nominal GDP indicates that there is a price rise instead of an increase in the amount of goods produced.

-- The rise in inflation will make the nominal GDP to be greater.
+- The rise in inflation increases the nominal GDP.

 Nominal GDP plays a significant role in calculating the GDP deflator as well as determining the real GDP.

-To calculate nominal GDP, the value of goods are taken at current year prices, and this is achieved by using the consumer price index of the basket of goods.
+To calculate nominal GDP, the value of goods is taken at the current year’s prices, which is achieved by using the consumer price index of the basket of goods.